nat3Github/weather-app-local/README.md

 - on macos, first make the app executable by running `chmod +x Weather-App-Local` in a terminal, you need to allow the app to run in your settings, after that you can use it normally
 - on windows you can run the .exe but you need to manually allow it to run when you launch it
 - note: i could not test the linux release since i dont own a linux system for now
+- an active internet connection is needed when running the app
+- the visualizations are generated on the fly, for good performance a modern computer is required

 # Building from source